 What Are Drop Notifications?

 When a customer that is under agreement with a retail energy supplier decides to switch their account back to the utility for default supply, or to another supplier, the existing supplier receives a drop notification from the utility company.
-Drop notifications are alerts that the customer has decided to switch their supplier of record.
-Since local utility companies handle switching between suppliers, all providers are notified when a customer decides to leave.

 Drops When a Customer Is Out of Contract

-If a customer has satisfied the term of a fixed-rate contract or is on a month-to-month agreement with a supplier, the drop notification is a common occurrence.
 This drop could trigger when the customer decides to enter into an agreement with a new supplier or return to the utility default price to compare.
 Either way, the existing supplier gets a notification when the customer’s account(s) are dropping or switching.

 Drops When a Customer Is Under Contract

-If the customer is still under contract with their supplier, the drop notification could be problematic.
+If the customer is still under contract with their supplier, however, the drop notification could be problematic.
 Many suppliers enforce early termination fees and penalties for customers that leave their fixed agreements early.
 These fees are usually equal to the sum of the total energy remaining on the fixed contract.
 See more here regarding early termination fees.
-There are many reasons why a customer’s account(s) might drop mid-contract:

-The Customer Was Slammed
+Energy Fraud: The Customer Was Slammed

 The Customer Changed Account Numbers